fragcolor-xyz/shards-examples/tutorials/yes-no-game/steps/step-2.md

          "Time Left: 5" (UI.Label)))))
     ```

-    1. [`UI.TopPanel`](https://docs.fragcolor.xyz/docs/shards/UI/TopPanel/) is a UI element to hold other UI elements within it.
+    1. [`UI.TopPanel`](https://docs.fragnova.com/reference/shards/shards/UI/TopPanel/) is a UI element to hold other UI elements within it.
 It starts from the top of the Window.
-    2. [`UI.Horizontal`](https://docs.fragcolor.xyz/docs/shards/UI/Horizontal/) is a UI element to hold other UI elements within it.
+    2. [`UI.Horizontal`](https://docs.fragnova.com/reference/shards/shards/UI/Horizontal/) is a UI element to hold other UI elements within it.
 It aligns its elements horizontally, from left to right.
-    3. [`UI.Separator`](https://docs.fragcolor.xyz/docs/shards/UI/Separator/) is a UI element that appears as a horizontal line within a vertical layout, and appears as a vertical line within a horizontal layout.
+    3. [`UI.Separator`](https://docs.fragnova.com/reference/shards/shards/UI/Separator/) is a UI element that appears as a horizontal line within a vertical layout, and appears as a vertical line within a horizontal layout.

-We want to be able to change the values used for Score, the Round Number and Time Left (they can't remain static after all!).
+We want to be able to change the values used for Score, the Round Number, and Time Left (they can't remain static after all!).

 This is where variables come in.
 We will be defining our variables in the `initialize-variables` shard created [earlier](../step-1/#the-setup-zone).